Edited by Lisa R. Arnold, Anne Nebel, and Lynne Ronesi

 ISBN 978-1-64215-089-6 (PDF) | 978-1-64215-090-2 (ePub) | 978-1-60732-703-5 (pbk)

 Journal of Second Language Writing.
 Review of Emerging Writing Research from the Middle East and North Africa Region.
 Reviewed by Majed Alharbi. https://doi.org/10.1016/j.jslw.2017.08.002 December 2017

 Series Editors: Terry Myers Zawacki, George Mason University; Magnus Gustafsson, Chalmers University of Technology; and Joan Mullin, University of North Carolina at Charlotte

 Copyright © 2017 Lisa R. Arnold, Anne Nebel, and Lynne Ronesi.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 318 pages, with notes, illustrations, and bibliographies.
-Available in paper and cloth formats direct from University Press of Colorado, or at any online or brick-and-mortar bookstore.
-Available in PDF and ePub formats for no charge on this page at the WAC Clearinghouse.
+Available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.